edb-postgres-for-kubernetes-charts

 IMPORTANT: the single-namespace installation mode can’t coexist with the cluster-wide operator.
 Otherwise there would be collisions when managing the resources in the namespace watched by the single-namespace operator.
 It is up to the user to ensure there is no collision between operators.

-Deployment of the EDB Postgres Distributed for Kubernetes operator (PG4K-PGD)
+Deployment of the EDB CloudNativePG Global Cluster operator (PG4K-PGD 2.x)

-Note: the edb-postgres-distributed-for-kubernetes chart will by default also install the PG4K and cert-manager operators, which are dependencies.
+The chart also installs the cert-manager operator as a dependency.
 You can avoid this if necessary.
 See the sub-section on deploying individually.

 helm upgrade --dependency-update \